typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 - Conjunction: a set of patterns where to satisfy a match, all patterns must be matched.
 We use conjunctions by default just by separating the partaking patterns with semicolons `;`.
 - Disjunction: a set of patterns where to satisfy a match, at least one pattern must be matched.
-We form disjunctions by enclosing the partaking patterns within curly braces {} and interleaving them with the or keyword.
+We form disjunctions by enclosing the partaking patterns within curly braces `{}` and joining them together with the keyword `or`.
-- Negation: defines a conjunctive pattern that explicitly defines conditions not to be met.
-We form negations by defining the pattern of interest inside a not {}; block.
+- Negation: a conjunctive pattern that explicitly defines conditions that must not to be met.
+We form negations by defining the pattern of interest inside a `not {};` block.

 ## Match clause